DraganJankovic997/proxify-technical-assignment/README.md

 This project is a Laravel application that implements the Fake Store API (https://fakestoreapi.com/docs), fetching the data and importing them into a local MySQL database.
 Tools used are Laravel, PHP and MySQL.

+## Code style

+In this project we use Laravel Pint, with a default Laravel preset as a code style fixer.
+You can run it by using `./vendor/bin/pint`.

 ## Project Setup

 ### Environment